How to Choose the Right Pricing Strategy for your Mobile App Project

 Paymium is the amalgamation of freemium and paid model.
 For paymium apps, the users not only pay for the app but also pay an additional cost to avail an added functionality.
 Although it is not a widely used strategy, it does have the potential to generate great revenue streams.

 The app market is growing by leaps and bounds.
-To penetrate in the market with ease and carve a niche, you must choose the right pricing strategy for your mobile app and take the aforementioned insights into due consideration.
-Pricing model plays a fundamental role in determining an app’s success.
+To penetrate in the market with ease and carve a niche, you must choose the right pricing strategy for apps and take the aforementioned insights into due consideration.
+Pricing models for apps play a fundamental role in determining an app’s success.
 It is essential to choose the right monetization strategy as early as possible.
-Your product pricing strategy should meet market and user expectations, offer the perceived value and help you accomplish business goals.
+Your product pricing strategy for apps should meet market and user expectations, offer the perceived value and help you accomplish business goals.

 strategies your digital product..